 If you have been reading my blog for a while or come to my cooking classes you know salads are my thing.
-I love to create them, photograph them and eat them.
-Restaurant salads usually leave me disappointed.
-This is NEVER the case at my favorite restaurant in Orange County, Three Seventy Common.
-This Is the Three Seventy Common Kale Salad with Citrus Vinaigrette.
+I love salads.
+They are so versatile and no matter the time of year you can toss together seasonal ingredients to make a masterpiece.
+This Kale Salad with Citrus Vinaigrette is the perfect example!

 Preparation and helpful hints:

-- 2 T red grapes, sliced in half
+- 1/4 cup fresh red grapes, sliced in half

 - 6 fresh figs, thinly sliced